 Breast lifts (mastopexies) are sometimes needed to tighten the skin envelope and help make the breast more symmetric and youthful in contour.
 Occassionally, this requires only a little incision along the upper edge of the areola, or it may require the full mastopexy incisions.
 Many women are unsure of having these incisions, but once they visualize the youthful breast shape that can be produced by tightening the skin and how well the vast majority of these incisions heal over time, they elect to do whatever is needed.

-After her Bikini Makeover, Karen is loving her new body and having a (beach) ball!
+After her Mommy Makeover, Karen is loving her new body and having a (beach) ball!
 “I didn’t realize how much I was dismissing my body because I just didn’t think it could be like it was let alone better than it was before having kids.
 Now I feel feminine and it feels very natural to me.”